twbs/rfs/README.md

 > **Less:** `@rfs-font-size-unit`
 > **PostCSS:** `fontSizeUnit`

-The font size will be rendered in this unit.
+The output font size will be rendered in this unit.
 *Default value: `rem`*